byu-oit/UAPI-Specification/blog-posts/Test-driving the Persons API With Postman.md

 *Note: This filter appends a wildcard character "`*`" at the end of the query so you may get multiple results if you enter a partial address.*

 #### What a response looks like
-We are going to break down each of the sections and what they do.
+We are going to break down each sections pupose.
 Here is the response from that last request.

 ![Email filtered results](./images/Test-driving-images/EmailFilteredResults.png)